Welcome to UofL Online Learning!

 - The Western Association of Colleges and Schools

 Find out if your school is regionally accredited at the U.S. Department of Education’s database.
 You may also receive credit from work and experience during your service in the military.
 If you have specific questions about how your credit will transfer or need further assistance, please submit an Information Request Form.

 I am stationed at Fort Knox.
 Can I take classes on base?

 Yes!
-The Department of Leadership, Foundations and Human Resource Education offers the Bachelor of Science in Workforce Leadership and Master of Science in Human Resource and Organization Development at Fort Knox.
+The Department of Educational Leadership, Evaluation, and Organizational Development offers a Bachelor of Science in Organizational Leadership and Learning, and a Master of Science in Human Resources and Organization Development at Fort Knox.
 All courses are available on-site as well as online.

-The Bachelor of Science in Workforce Leadership offers you the opportunity to earn up to 48 credit hours, free of charge, through work experience and military training.
+The Bachelor of Science in Organizational Leadership and Learning offers you the opportunity to earn up to 48 credit hours, free of charge, through work experience and military training.
 This program is a SOCAD affiliate approved program.
 To learn more about programs and courses offered at Fort Knox, contact Mark Casey at 502.852.6444 or email@example.com.

 I haven’t been back to school in awhile, how do I know if this is right for me?

 One of the great things about online learning is that some of the typical classroom pressures and anxieties are no longer present.
 The nature of online learning puts everyone on a leveled playing field, regardless of age, appearance, ethnicity, or other profile details.